ihadzic/jim/DESCRIPTION.rst

 It is intended to replace old Fox-Pro system that Jim uses to process results.
 The name JIm is the recursive acronym of Jim Improved.

 Install using pip.
-You might also need to install python-de and libffi.
+You may also need to install python-dev and libffi-dev.
+On ubuntu install as:

+apt get install libffi-dev
+apt get install python-dev